byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 This first version of the manual was written around year-end 2018 by René Brunner (*rbrunner7*), the original author of the MMS.

-## Monero Multisig in a Nutshell
+## ByteRub Multisig in a Nutshell

-Probably it will be pretty hard to understand the MMS without at least a basic grasp of how Monero multisig transactions work in principle.
+Probably it will be pretty hard to understand the MMS without at least a basic grasp of how ByteRub multisig transactions work in principle.
 Here a short overview together with info about the *terminology* that this manual uses; for more details and more *technical* explanations you will have to look elsewhere.

-*Multisig* means that a transaction needs multiple signatures before it can be submitted to the Monero network and executed.
-Instead of one Monero wallet creating, signing, and submitting transactions all on its own, you will have a whole group of wallets and collaboration between them to transact.
+*Multisig* means that a transaction needs multiple signatures before it can be submitted to the ByteRub network and executed.
+Instead of one ByteRub wallet creating, signing, and submitting transactions all on its own, you will have a whole group of wallets and collaboration between them to transact.

 In this manual those wallets, or if you prefer, the people controlling them, are called *authorized signers*.
 Depending on the type of multisig used, not **all** authorized signers need to sign before a transaction becomes valid, but only a subset of them.
 The corresponding number (which is equal to or smaller than the number of authorized signers) is called *required signers*.